 It’s helpful for us to recognise that status quo thinking is a risk too.
 Big decisions frighten us only when we ignore the risk of status quo.
 If your building is burning, would you jump?
 If your NGO’s fundraising trend is like the chart to the left, might you consider face-to-face fundraising before your reserves run too low to do so?

-I think some NGO leaders are frightened of face-to-face fundraising because of a fear of the unknown.
+I think some NGO leaders are anxious about face-to-face fundraising because of a fear of the unknown.
 I hope this website helps clarify what it is all about.
 The key is to find risks that are best rewarded.
 Boring and repetitive can be well rewarded, ask a wealthy factory owner.
 Predictable can be well rewarded, ask your accountant.
 Face-to-face is boring, repetitive, predictable, systematic.
 And lucrative for funding your mission.

 Bob Wilson, a USA philanthropist gave away more than $600 million to a diverse range of causes and died in 2013.
 He was, in his dealings with NGOs often provocative, but eager to learn the counterarguments and quick to change his mind when the facts required.
 Are you as a Board Member, CEO or Fundraiser eager to learn the counter-arguments to a style of fundraising you perhaps don’t warm to?
 And are you prepared to change your mind?